 Find an internship in the field you want to pursue and learn from people already in the profession.
 I ended up getting my first internship with the Fish and Wildlife Service the summer after my freshman year . . .
 My favorite class, Science and Christianity, blended my faith and my love of science.
 The exposure I gained to environmental law and policy has been important throughout my career.

 -Anna Weyers, environmental biology major

-Environmental Biology, BA Course Requirements
+Environmental Biology, BS Course Requirements

 Visit the Online Undergraduate Catalog for an explanation of graduation requirements.